 Ibuprofen is an over-the-counter medication that people use to reduce pain, inflammation, and fever.
 It is available under various brand names, such as Advil and Motrin, and in some combination medications for colds and the flu.

-In this article, we discuss the safety and risks of taking ibuprofen and alcohol together.
+This article discusses the safety and risks of taking ibuprofen and alcohol together.
 We also cover other side effects of ibuprofen.

 Ibuprofen is usually safe if a person follows a doctor’s instructions and the recommended dosage on the packaging.